 Lily quickly cut him off.
 "Maybe we can stay here."

-"We could tell Mum that we're going back to school and then come here to stay."
+"We could tell Mum we're going back to school and then come here to stay."

 "Lily –" Severus sighed and sat down on the sofa, motioning for Lily to join him.
-"You know I want to help you but the thing is – Well, my mother was raised very strictly and I think that if she came back and found us living here – together – alone with no chaperone, well..."
+"You know I want to help you but the thing is – my mother was raised very strictly and if she came back and found us living here – together – alone with no chaperone, well..."

 "She'd be upset."

 "Something like that and she'd tell Violet, which means they, would both be upset."